Zenyatta Mondatta: Recording

 As mentioned by Copeland, the Police embarked on a tour of the world the day of the album's completion, beginning in Belgium and finishing in Australia.
+However, the finished mixes did not sound as good as expected outside the studio - Gray attributed this to the studio monitoring at Wisseloord sounding very "bassy and trebly", thus not accurately representing the sound on tape.
+Thus, they re-mixed the album in one day at Strawberry Studios in Dorking, Surrey under pressure from the record company to meet the October 1980 release date.

 Composition

 The album is the last of the Police's early era, influenced by reggae and punk and featuring few musical elements on top of the core guitar, bass, and drums.

 The record has two instrumentals, "The Other Way of Stopping" (named from a line in Bob Newhart's "The Driving Instructor" routine) and "Behind My Camel".
 "Behind My Camel" was guitarist Andy Summers' first entirely self-penned composition.
 As bassist and vocalist Sting refused to play on it, Summers recorded the bass line himself, overdubbing the guitar parts.
 According to Sting, "I hated that song so much that, one day when I was in the studio, I found the tape lying on the table.
 So I took it around the back of the studio and actually buried it in the garden."
 Nigel Gray believed that the title was an in-joke by Summers: "He didn't tell me this himself but I'm 98% sure the reason is this: what would you find behind a camel?
 A monumental pile of shit."

-"Bombs Away" was recorded on a tape that Nigel Gray had just used with Siouxsie and the Banshees.
+"Bombs Away" was written and demoed using a Siouxsie and the Banshees tape.
 Copeland said that "when he first set up his home studio he got hold of a load of second hand tape which included some stuff by Siouxsie and the Banshees.
 'Bombs Away' was written on a Siouxsie and the Banshees backing track.
 I changed the speed and did things to the EQ to change the drum pattern.
 So with the desk I can get my song playing, then press a switch and there's Siouxsie singing away."

 Zenyatta Mondatta also saw the band's lyrics turning towards political events, with Sting's "Driven to Tears" commenting on poverty and Copeland's "Bombs Away" referring to the Soviet invasion of Afghanistan.
 These themes became more prevalent on the Police's next album, Ghost in the Machine.